ALMA Lensing Cluster Survey: $HST$ and $Spitzer$ Photometry of 33 Lensed Fields Built with CHArGE

 \subsection{ALMA Photometry}

 To further complement our photometric catalog, we have included an additional data entry containing either the measurement or the upper limit on the ALMA flux density.
 To do this, we start by cross-matching our objects with the ALMA continuum catalog (Fujimoto et al. 2022; in prep).
 This catalog contains 180 sources, which have been selected with a S/N cut $>4$.
 The total flux densities are computed as a peak count, after primary beam correction in the tapered map [mJy/beam].
 If no peak is identified in the tapered map within a radius of 1.0 arcsec, the pixel count at the position of the source is used instead.
 We do not match these sources automatically, as this approach is inadequate for nearby or highly magnified sources with complex image plane morphology.
 In addition to the the astrometry difference, the ALMA beam size might result in erroneous counterpart assignment.
-Instead we manually examine cutouts for all 180 objects, and assign the $HST$/$Spitzer$ counterpart by-hand, if such is available, to the ALMA detected object.
+Instead, we manually examine ALMA contours for each detected object, overlaid on the $HST$ and $Spitzer$ cutouts and use them to assign counterparts.
+We feel that for crowded fields with complex lens geometry, this is the most secure approach.
+In \autoref{fig:alma_gal} we present a series of example stamps for three ALMA detected objects in SMACS0723 and Abell 2744 fields.
+The rest of the 180 cutouts will be presented in Fujimoto et al. 2022 (in prep.) and are also available online\footnote{\url{https://github.com/dawn-cph/alcs-clusters/tree/master/v1.0/alma_cutouts}}.
 In total, we find 145/180 matches during this procedure.
 These are flagged with $\texttt{alma\_coverage}=2$ in the catalog.
 From the 35 objects that do not have a match to our catalog: 14 are ``\textit{HST}-dark'' with clear detections in both IRAC channels; 8 are not visible in either $HST$ or IRAC; 10 fall outside of the $HST$ area, but have clear IRAC detections; 3 are too close to a star, or some other image artifact.
-The $HST$ and IRAC "dark" objects are cataloged separately, and will be discussed in a later section.
+The $HST$ and IRAC "dark" objects are cataloged separately.